globusonline/provision/doc/whatis.rst

+.. _whatis:

 What is Globus Provision?
 ==============================

-.. include:: intro_small.rst
+.. include:: intro_common.rst

-For more details, take a look at the :ref:`Globus Provision Documentation <docs>`.
+To learn more about Globus Provision, take a look at the :ref:`Globus Provision Documentation <docs>`, or get started right away with our :ref:`Quickstart Guide <chap_quickstart>`.